On generating series of finitely presented operads: Nonsymmetric operads

 Moreover, if there exists an additional grading of the set of generators $\Upsilon$ such that all relations from $\Phi$ are homogeneous with respect to this internal grading, one can consider in addition a generating series with two parameters

-On the other hand, we will omit the parameter $t$ if the internal grading is defined by the arity of operations.
-For example, if all generating operations has degree $1$ with respect to internal grading and has same arity $k>1$, then all operations of arity $n(k-1) +1$ should have the same grading $n$.
+where $\dim_t$ is the graded dimension.
+We will omit the parameter $t$ if the internal grading is defined by the arity of operations.
+For example, if all generating operations have degree $1$ with respect to the internal grading and have same arity $k>1$, then all operations of arity $n(k-1) +1$ should have the same grading $n$.
+However, if there are unary generators or there are different generators of different arities the graded dimension $\dim_t$ becomes very important.